Nissemanen/frukt/README.md

 	print(f"dif is: {x - y}")
 end
 ```

+then there is the `else` keyword that is always and only used after the code of an if statement, that else
 #### try/except
 The `try` and `except` are usefull when running code where errors might happen, and you don't want the code to stop because of it.
 The `try` keyword is not structured exactly like the other conditionals.
 Instead of having a condition and code field, it only has a code field, so its structured like `try {code}`.